- Frugal Living

 - Say What?

 - Expat Guide

 - Your Money

 - Ask a Question

 - Shop Products

 Since 2008, HDB flat owners have been enjoying steadily rising resale and Cash-over-Valuation (COV) prices.
-To look at a graph of the rise and fall of resale prices is to be reminded of the tracks of a roller coaster.
-No, I’m not talking about some “kiddie coaster” like the Shrek ride at Universal Studios Singapore – I’m talking about one of those coasters with a huge incline that’s both terrifying and exhilarating to ride on.
+The rise and fall of flat prices is a lot like being on a roller coaster.
+No, I’m not talking about some “kiddie coaster” like the Shrek ride at Universal Studios Singapore – I’m talking about one of those huge coasters that has a terrifying drop.

 Yesterday’s announcement by the Monetary Authority of Singapore (MAS) that it would exempt owner-occupiers of residential properties from the current TDSR rules was an interesting move – especially when you consider how quick MAS moved to contest a Forbes article about a potential housing debt and credit bubble in Singapore.

 Rejection is one of the worst feelings in the world, especially when you dedicate yourself to accomplishing one of your dreams.
 You might be working up the courage to ask a girl out, putting in extra hours of study to get into NUS, or spending years saving up for your dream home… just to see your efforts go down in flames, Hindenburg-style.

 The days when property was affordable and home loan applications were easy are long gone.
 Home buyers now have to deal with increasingly complex property financing regulations, tighter borrowing restrictions, and massive amounts of paperwork.